PHarshilLadila/typing-speed-master/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

-- Built with Flutter and Firebase
+- Built with Flutter and Supabase
 - Inspired by typing test platforms worldwide
 - Community feedback and contributions